 From lexical to abstract knowledge: The case of wh-questions

-The aim of this project is to investigate the balance between lexically-specific and abstract syntactic knowledge, and, in particular, how the latter develops from the former.
-In order to do so, we will focus on the well-studied and relatively circumscribed domain of English wh-questions; a structure for which children frequently make errors (previous studies have observed error rates of 50% and above, for certain question types).
+The aim of this project was to investigate the balance between lexically-specific and abstract syntactic knowledge, and, in particular, how the latter develops from the former.
+In order to do so, we focussed on the well-studied and relatively circumscribed domain of English wh-questions; a structure for which children frequently make errors (previous studies have observed error rates of 50% and above, for certain question types).

 Start Date: September 2016

 Duration: 3 years